danielsidauruk/cloud-iac-demo/README.md

 1.  **Manual Workflow Trigger:**
     Navigate to the "Actions" tab in your GitHub repository.
-2. Select the "AWS Infrastructure Destroy" workflow.
+2. Select the "AWS Infrastructure Destroy" & "Kubernetes Delete" workflow.
 3. Run the workflow manually.
 This will trigger a `terraform destroy` command to remove all resources created by Terraform.

 ## Contributing